halilergul1/QA-app/README.md

      ```

 2. **Run Tests**:
-   - Execute the tests using `pytest` by running the following command in the terminal:
+   - Execute the tests using `pytest` by running the following command in the terminal while you are in the project directory and the Docker containers are running:
      ```
      pytest
      ```